Share Post:

 Purton: One of the most interesting things that I’ve found is you can sometimes shoot your metrics completely in the foot before you’ve even begun.
 What I mean by that is one of the most popular things I’ve seen in the industry is you have a company that’s done loads of work on tracking around training on a product, and [they] want to see how much they’re selling of this product, how quickly they’re getting to sell.
 What’s their average deal velocity time?
 Is it marking to the average?
 Are they above average in terms of that?
 All this fun metric stuff.
 But all of that is actually completely useless, which is a bit of a strong word to use, if you don’t do one simple sales operational thing, which is having a good set of consistent guardrails around your pipeline.

 If you don’t have a pipeline given to you, if that hasn’t been guard-railed in a very particular way, then that makes all the metrics really difficult.
 If it has been guard-railed well, then it makes the metrics much more achievable.
-We look at velocity.
-We look at how much they’re selling certain new products.
-We look at their success in certain stages of the cycle.
+We look at velocity. how much they’re selling certain new products and their success in certain stages of the cycle.
 We also look at CI [conversation intelligence] and CA [conversation analytics] to see if they’re saying the right things.
 We will test them with role plays with pitching and automation of that when it comes to our LMS [learning management system] and a lot more.
 So, we can do all of that, that’s great.
 But one of the biggest things I hate to see is if you’ve got a world-class enabler doing a great job building the correct things—of all the Lego bricks, but without the Lego base to put all the bricks on—it’s really problematic.
 And that starts with your relationship with sales operations and with the wider business, and with the sales leadership as well.

 I want to shift the conversation to a little bit more about your tenured reps and how you build continual confidence and continual learning and really confidence in them being able to either get acquainted with new solutions or align to new business priorities.